 Parenting Plans are usually a significant part of a Separation / Divorce Agreement.
-Parenting Plans can be simple or complex, depending on the parents’ wishes, their emotional stability and maturity, and the personalities and needs of the children.
+Parenting Plans can be simple or complex, depending on the parents’ wishes, emotional maturity, personalities and the needs of the children.

 Typical paragraphs included in Parenting Plans:

-- The parenting values both parents choose for their children
+- The values both parents choose when raising their children.

-- Decision-making over healthcare, education, extraordinary activities / expenses and decisions regarding the religious upbringing of the children
+- Who will make decisions over healthcare, education, extraordinary activities / expenses and decisions regarding the religious upbringing of the children?

-- A parenting schedule, including living arrangements, is also included.
-Vacation schedules, religious holiday schedules, permissible travel, children’s activities and any other parenting decisions are included.
+- A residential parenting schedule, including drop-off and pickup times, schedules for each child especially when the children are at different stages of development, and sometimes after-school and dinner schedules.
+Vacations, religious holidays, permission to travel, children’s activities and any other parenting decisions, are included.
 It’s important to remember that children continue to change as they pass through one stage of development into the next.
 Consistency and flexibility are both IMPORTANT.

-This is your chance to establish new family rules in your residence.
-It’s a “do-over”, in many ways.
-This is your opportunity to become optimistic about your new family’s future while respecting the values your ex and you have agreed to.
+This is your chance to establish new home and family rules.
+It’s a “do-over” in many ways.
+Become optimistic about your new family’s future while respecting the values that you and your ex have agreed to.

 Remember, children only have one childhood.
 Make it count.